 This section reviews several different factors in selecting and managing your distribution and sales in Mexico.

-A common practice in Mexico is to offer consumer financing in the form of interest-free layaway / MSI.
+A common practice in Mexico is to offer consumer financing in the form of interest-free layaway/MSI.
 Originally extended primarily by national retailers during special events such as the ‘Hot Sale’ and ‘el Buen Fin,’ the practice has become widespread among both local and international companies.
 Mexico has several large retail stores and chains including El Palacio de Hierro, Saks Fifth Avenue, Coppel, Grupo Comercial Chedraui, and Sears Roebuck de México.

 Walmart de México leads retailing, with its share value more than twice as high as that of the second biggest player (FEMSA Comercio).
-Walmart’s performance was especially impressive given Mexico’s fragmented competitive environment, relevance of traditional sales, and small independent retailers.
+Walmart’s performance is especially impressive given Mexico’s fragmented competitive environment, relevance of traditional sales, and small independent retailers.

 Meanwhile, online shopping in Mexico is anticipated to more than double by 2022 to nearly USD 18 billion, with the major global eCommerce players moving into high gear following the 2016 recession.
 These projections have not been updated for a post-COVID environment in which growth of online shopping may be even larger than originally forecast.